NUL0x4C/Syscallslib/README.md

-### Syscallslib: a library that automates some clean syscalls to make it easier & faster to implement.
-### What is it : its pretty basic code, im using hellsgate (TartarusGate) tech to fetch direct syscalls, and it saves times when needed.
+### Syscallslib: a library that automates some clean syscalls to make it easier & faster to implement. its pretty basic code, im using hellsgate (TartarusGate) tech to fetch direct syscalls, and it saves times when needed.

 ### So Far The Syscalls Supported :